 Inmates may be re-classified and re-housed at any time as determined by the Shift Supervisor as being essential for the safety and security of the facility.
 In such cases, the re-classification will be reviewed according to the previously listed guidelines.

 Appeals:

 Inmates may appeal a re-classification denial or modification according to the following guidelines:

-- The appeal must be submitted in writing on an Inmate Grievance Form and shall be limited to the issues regarding the re- classification. - The appeal must be submitted within five (5) working days of the denial.
+• The appeal must be submitted in writing on an Inmate Grievance Form and shall be limited to the issues regarding the re- classification.